SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 5. **comorbidity_paths.txt**: Some example comorbidity pathways.

-6. **hypothesis_pmid_evidences**: Some of the comorbidity triples with source evidence  uploaded to the databases.
+6. **hypothesis_pmid_evidences.xlsx**: Some of the comorbidity triples with source evidence  uploaded to the databases.

 ## Sources